 As I said in a previous article (read here), criticism is great and must be loved by all musicians and artists in general.
 But, even if you are one of those people that like receiving criticism about your work, however, do you know how to give it?

 Musicians are “peculiar” people.
 They consider what they do musically an important part of their character and their personality.
-They subconsciously, and rightfully in my opinion, think that what they musically offer must be appreciated and must be honoured.
+They subconsciously, and rightfully in my opinion, think that what they musically offer must be appreciated and must be honored.
 So, that’s why it’s very difficult to tell them that they need improvement.

 Another reason for why musicians don’t particularly enjoy criticism, is because it’s very hard to scientifically and precisely assess musicality; take for example the alleged judgmental “fiascos” that often happen in international music competitions.
 Frequently, great musicians don’t get to the next round, because there isn’t any “musicality-meter” around to “count” with precision their performances; and, as many people believe, most of the musicality of a musician derives from within.